RunxinXu/DGLGraphParallel/README.md

   * Gather forwarding results back to one GPU (same as `torch`)

-So `DGLGraphDataParallel` will transmit datas (nodeflows), weights, forwarding results at every single forwarding.
+Therefore, `DGLGraphDataParallel` will transmit datas (nodeflows), weights, forwarding results at every single forwarding.
 The backward (gradient generation and weights update) will be only applied on one GPU.

+Also we can leverage PyTorch NCCL backend (which only transfers gradient under ring-allreduced pattern) and DGL Graph Store (stores the graph data in shared memory) to implement single machine multi gpus training.
+A demo can be found in `examples/distributed/`.